 Can International Students Enroll in Medical Schools in Canada?

-However, there is still no assurance of getting into these five medical schools, as only 2-3 slots of overseas students qualify for these universities.
+However, getting into these five medical schools still needs assurance, as only two to three overseas students qualify for these universities.
 To get accepted or even be considered for these limited slots to study in Canada, you must prepare an impressive application file that contains the following basic requirements:

 Having complete and outstanding application requirements will make or break your chances of getting into a Canadian Medical School, so be sure to take it seriously.
 For increased possibility, start planning and working on growing your profile as early as possible.